 Creating working copies of files

 Accidents can always happen when working with born-digital materials.
-Files can be damaged while you work with them, or as a result of a hardware malfunction, and the last thing you want to do is lose the only copy of an important file.
+Files could be accidentally damaged while you work with them, and the last thing you want to do is lose the only copy of an important file.
 Therefore, you should create copies of the materials you are appraising, which can then be processed and arranged instead of the originals during future steps.
 Depending on how valuable these materials are, you may even wish to store another copy in a separate location.

 Retrieving directory listing